Severson-Group/docs.amdc.dev/source/accessories/amds/sensor-cards/current/index.md

 ### Connectors

 - There are two screw terminals `P5` and `P6` to connect the conductor in which the current is to be measured
-- A screw terminal block `P1` is used to connect the +-15V supply for the current sensor
+- A screw terminal block `P1` is used to connect the $\pm 15$ V supply for the current sensor
 - A BNC terminal is available to directly measure the output across the burden resistor $R_{\rm BURDEN}$

 ## Footprints